E

 Dramatist (−): amplifies emotional experiences through theatrical expression and vivid dramatization.
 Elevates mundane situations to emotional significance, moving fluidly between feeling states.
 Uses expressive emotional display to capture attention and shape social dynamics.
 Moods shift rapidly, experiencing and expressing the full spectrum of feeling without restraint.

-Turbulent affect
+Tempestuous affect

 Emotive Ethics with